-In an effort to make sure there is transparency in the internal investigation process of the Santa Barbara Police Department, the Santa Barbara Community Formation Commission (CFC) recommends a hybrid agency that would incorporate the review-focused and auditor/monitor-focused models of civilian oversight.
-In addition, it recommends that the agency have the ability to hire an independent investigator if necessary.
+In an effort to ensure there is transparency in the internal investigation process of the Santa Barbara Police Department, the Santa Barbara Community Formation Commission (CFC) recommends a hybrid oversight mechanism that would incorporate the review-focused and auditor/monitor-focused models of civilian oversight.
+In addition, it recommends that the oversight mechanism have the ability to hire an independent investigator, if necessary.